oracle-devrel/devo.tutorials/steampipe/steampipe-intro.md

 toc: true
 author: jon-decamp
 ---
+*[OCI]: Oracle Cloud Infrastructure

-{% imgx alignright assets/pexels-gabriela-palai-507410.jpg 800 534 "Steampipe Intro" "Steampipe Intro" %}
+{% imgx alignright assets/pexels-gabriela-palai-507410.jpg 800 534 "Steam train on bridge" %}

 *Photo credit: Photo by [Gabriela Palai](https://www.pexels.com/@gabriela-palai-129458?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels) from [Pexels](https://www.pexels.com/photo/train-with-smoke-507410/?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels)*

 I must be virtually hanging out in the wrong circles these days, because [Steampipe](https://steampipe.io/) by [Turbot](https://turbot.com/) seems like it came out of nowhere.
-I admit that I haven't used anything by Turbot in the past, but I'm an instant-fan now that I've gotten pulled into the wonderful world of Steampipe.
+I admit that I haven't used anything by Turbot in the past, but I'm an instant fan now that I've been pulled into the wonderful world of Steampipe.

 ## So, what is Steampipe?

 Steampipe is a new open source tool for running queries against cloud resources.
 It supports multiple cloud providers (plugins), supports a Postgres-like SQL query language, and provides an interactive CLI to navigate through resources.
 I had the opportunity to perform an evaluation of Steampipe, and I wanted to share some of my experiences.
 The tool seems to be growing quickly, so I'll try to link to their excellent documentation whenever I have a chance.

 See the [official Steampipe introduction](https://steampipe.io/blog/introducing-steampipe) for more background.

 ## How do you install it?

-Install instructions for Windows, Mac, and Linux are provided on the [Steampipe webpage](https://steampipe.io/downloads) - The installation instructions walk you through using Homebrew if you're on a Mac, an installer script for Linux, or on Windows via Windows Subsystem for Linux with Ubuntu.
+Install instructions for Windows, Mac, and Linux are provided on the [Steampipe webpage](https://steampipe.io/downloads).
+The instructions walk you through using Homebrew if you're on a Mac, an installer script for Linux, or on Windows via Windows Subsystem for Linux with Ubuntu.

 ## The OCI plugin

-Steampipe has a plugin which [adds support for OCI](https://hub.steampipe.io/plugins/turbot/oci) (Oracle Cloud Infrastructure).
+Steampipe has a plugin which [adds support for Oracle Cloud Infrastructure](https://hub.steampipe.io/plugins/turbot/oci) (OCI).
 You can install the plugin using the syntax below:

 ```console
 steampipe plugin install oci